 This Privacy Notice applies in the following circumstances:

-• when you request information from us or provide information to us;
+-when you request information from us or provide information to us;

-• when you or the organisation you work for provide services to us;
+-when you or the organisation you work for provide services to us;

-• when you apply for a role or work placement opportunity with us;
+-when you apply for a role or work placement opportunity with us;

-• when you visit us at seminars, conferences and other hosted events;
+-when you visit us at seminars, conferences and other hosted events;

 -when we are given your information by contacts in our corporate network.

-3. Information Collection
+3. Personal Information

 When you use our online services, we may collect the following:

-• information you provide by completing subscription, registration and application forms (including when you submit material or request further services);
+-information you provide by completing subscription, registration and application forms (including when you submit material or request further services);

 -information you provide to us if you contact us, for example to report a problem or raise a query; and

 -details of visits made to our online services such as the volume of traffic received, logs (including, the internet protocol (IP) address and location of the device connecting to the online services and other identifiers about the device and the nature of the visit) and the resources accessed.

-If you apply for a job or work placement you may need to provide information about your education, employment, racial background and state of health.
+If you apply for a job or work placement with us you may need to provide information about your education, employment, racial background and state of health.
 Your application constitutes your express consent to our use of this information to assess your application and to allow us to carry out both recruitment analytics and any monitoring activities which may be required of us under applicable law as an employer.

 We may use your personal information if:

 -it is necessary for the performance of a contract with you or the organisation you work for; or

 -necessary in connection with a legal or regulatory obligation; or

 -you have provided your consent (where necessary) to such use or the organisation that you work for has obtained your consent (where necessary); or

 -we (or a third-party) have a legitimate interest which is not overridden by your interests or your rights and freedoms; or

 -we are otherwise required or authorised by law.

 We use your information to:

-• provide you or the organisation you work for with information about Quanta and its business;
+-provide you or the organisation you work for with information about Quanta and its business;

-• maintain and develop our relationship with you;
+-maintain and develop our relationship with you;

-• comply with our legal and regulatory obligations and requests anywhere in the world, including reporting to and/or being audited by national and international regulatory bodies;
+-comply with our legal and regulatory obligations and requests anywhere in the world, including reporting to and/or being audited by national and international regulatory bodies;